Welcome to the Stanley Weiss Collection

 We are available by e-mail for any questions and/or to schedule a gallery visit of our exhibition.
-Marc Beaulac, our Collection Archivist, will receive all inquiries, continuing the tradition of excellence in our evolving museum collection.
+Marc Beaulac, our Collection Archivist, will receive all inquiries.
+As a museum, we will be able to accession and deaccession to build the collection to the highest standard of Classicism within the American Furniture milieu.

 Browse Our Collection